toextendmylimits/LeetCode/top150/notes_2025.md

 236. Lowest Common Ancestor of a Binary Tree
 1644.
 Lowest Common Ancestor of a Binary Tree II -- Meorize it. nonlocal foundP, foundQ
 112. Path Sum
+105. Construct Binary Tree from Preorder and Inorder Traversal -- Memorize.
+Index for inorder easy, focus on preorerStart, leftLen, leftEnd